BenCarter44/ForestSimulator/README.md

-# ComputerGraphics - Forest Lifecycle Simulator
+# Forest Lifecycle Simulator
-For course work for a class at Grand Canyon University
+For a computer graphics course at Grand Canyon University

 By Benjamin Carter and Josh Canode.